nmantani/archiver-MOTW-support-comparison/README.md

   - [Mark-of-the-Web from a red team’s perspective](https://outflank.nl/blog/2020/03/30/mark-of-the-web-from-a-red-teams-perspective/) by Stan Hegt ([@stanhacked](https://twitter.com/stanhacked))
   - [The Dangers of VHD and VHDX Files](https://insights.sei.cmu.edu/blog/the-dangers-of-vhd-and-vhdx-files/) by Will Dormann ([@wdormann](https://twitter.com/wdormann))
   - [Subvert Trust Controls: Mark-of-the-Web Bypass](https://attack.mitre.org/techniques/T1553/005/) (an article in [MITRE ATT&CK](https://attack.mitre.org/) knowledge base).

+  **Update on 11 April 2022:**
+  According to the blog article [.ISO Files With Office Maldocs & Protected View in Office 2019 and 2021](https://blog.didierstevens.com/2022/04/04/iso-files-with-office-maldocs-protected-view-in-office-2019-and-2021/) by Didier Stevens ([@DidierStevens](http://twitter.com/DidierStevens)), Office 2019 and 2021 use protected view to open Office document stored inside an ISO file with MOTW.
+This behavior was introduced in August 2021.

 ## References
 - Macros from the internet will be blocked by default in Office